danbz/aesthetic-programming/source/1-GettingStarted/Readme.md

 - What does code and programming mean to you, and how does the assigned reading help you to reflect on programming?

 ## Required reading:
-- Nick Montfort, "Appendix A: Why Program?", *Exploratory Programming For the Arts and Humanities* (Cambridge, Mass.: MIT Press, 2016), 267-277.
+- Nick Montfort, "Appendix A: Why Program?" *Exploratory Programming For the Arts and Humanities* (Cambridge, Mass.: MIT Press, 2016), 267-277.
-- Annette Vee, "Coding for Everyone and the Legacy of Mass Literacy", *Coding Literacy: How Computer Programming Is Changing Writing* Cambridge, Mass.: MIT Press, 2017), 43-93.
+- Annette Vee, "Coding for Everyone and the Legacy of Mass Literacy," *Coding Literacy: How Computer Programming Is Changing Writing* Cambridge, Mass.: MIT Press, 2017), 43-93.
-- Lauren McCarthy, [Learning While making P5.JS](https://www.youtube.com/watch?v=1k3X4DLDHdc), OPENVIS Conference (2015).
+- Lauren McCarthy, [Learning While Making P5.JS](https://www.youtube.com/watch?v=1k3X4DLDHdc), OPENVIS Conference (2015).
 - Daniel Shiffman, 1.1: Code!
 Programming with p5.js [online] (2018).
 Available at https://www.youtube.com/watch?v=yPWkPOfnGsw&list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA&index=2 [Accessed 09 Sep.
 2019].
 - p5.js. p5.js | get started.
 Available at: https://p5js.org/get-started/ [Accessed 09 Sept 2019].